The #Finishline: Where Did The Time GO!

 “Are we there yet?
 Are we there yet?”
 We’re all familiar with those plaintive cries from the kids in the backseat.
 The end of the school year is a lot like those long car trips...but, wait...we are only starting the fourth quarter!
 We are stopping at a rest area...or are we?

-With the ebb and flow of March weather and relentless pockets of precipitation, some students feel that it is time to sit in the back seat and wait until they have idled through the finish line.
+With the calamity day last week and relentless pockets of lake effect, some students feel that it is time to sit in the back seat and wait until they have idled through the finish line.
 Regardless of what grade that your son/daughter is in, the fourth quarter is the moment to finish...the moment to refine….and the moment to define who they are.

 Two decades of teaching and coaching have cemented in my mind the sheer purpose of preparing for beyond the finish line.
 Many students and athletes look at the endpoint of a year or season as the goal.
 The reality is that goals are defined well before the year, and season.
 I wouldn’t prepare for a state title without establishing the backward design model of off-season/pre-season/in-season preparedness.
 Likewise, school provides us with many finish lines to pause and reflect which culminates towards the ultimate finish line at commencement.

 Wherever you are plotted on the sixteen ‘quarter-markers’ along the high school experience, every stopping point is an opportunity to refine your purpose along the path.

 Think of it as ending the year WISEly.

 “W” stands for Willpower: At the end of any long project or school year, there’s a natural tendency to become idle.
 At such times, it takes willpower to see things through to the end.
 Our students don't necessarily know that yet.
 To help your son/daughter understand their emotions and develop the willpower they need, you can: